-The accident prompted hundreds of lawsuits against London- based BP; Transocean Ltd. (RIG), the Vernier, Switzerland-based owner and operator of the rig; and Houston-based Halliburton Co.
-(HAL), which provided cementing services.
+The accident prompted hundreds of lawsuits against London- based BP; Transocean Ltd. (RIG:US), the Vernier, Switzerland-based owner and operator of the rig; and Houston-based Halliburton Co.
+(HAL:US), which provided cementing services.
 Those claims remain pending following the proposed settlement.

 “The timing of these proceedings has yet to be determined,” Lou Colasuonno, Transocean’s spill-litigation spokesman, said in a telephone interview.
 “But one thing is clear.
 We are confident in our case whenever we go to trial.”

 BP spokesman Scott Dean said in an e-mailed statement that the company has no comment beyond what it said in its own court filings seeking a delay in the liability phase of the trial until after the fairness hearing.